 Size Differences Between Males and Females

 Siberian tiger males are much larger than females.
-They can be almost twice as heavy as females, much longer and taller with a more robust build.
+They can be almost twice as heavy as females, and much longer and taller with a more robust build.
 Here’s a comparison of their typical size differences:

 Male Siberian Tiger: